Deadly malaria appears to have returned to Italy after decades

 Sonia Zago developed a high fever after returning home from a vacation in Bibione, a seaside town on the Adriatic coast near Venice.

 As her condition worsened, she was taken to a hospital in the northern city of Trento.
-Within an hour, the girl had fallen into a coma and was diagnosed with malaria.
-Zago was then then transferred to a hospital in Brescia that treats tropical diseases, but she died on Sunday night.
+Within an hour of arriving, the girl had fallen into a coma and was diagnosed with malaria.
+Zago was then transferred to a hospital in Brescia that treats tropical diseases, but she died on Sunday night.

 The girl had never traveled to a risk-prone country, raising questions about how she contracted the disease.

-“From what we know, there are no mosquitoes in Italy carrying malaria," Claudio Paternoster, the head of the infectious diseases ward at the hospital of the northern city of Trento told the Italian daily Corriere della Sera.
-"We will have to investigate this."

-Paternoster said he had not seen a case of "indigenous malaria" during his 30-year career.

-The Ministry of Health confirmed Tuesday that it had dispatched a team of experts to establish how Zago contracted the disease.
+The Ministry of Health confirmed Tuesday that it had dispatched a team of experts to investigate.

+Dr. Claudio Paternoster, director of the infectious diseases ward at Santa Chiara hospital in Trento, said that he had not seen a case of home-grown malaria during his 30-year career.

+He said that Zago had been admitted to the facility about two weeks ago due to suspected diabetes and had shared a ward with two children who had contracted malaria while in Burkina Faso.

 Italy has been malaria-free since the 1950s, with most recorded cases linked to tourists who returned from countries where it is common.

-Note: CORRECTION (Sept.
-5, 2017, 2:45 p.m.
-ET): Due to a mistranslation in a quotation from Dr. Paternoster, a previous version of this article incorrectly described the nature of malaria.
-It is a parasite, not a virus.